PontusMadsen/goods-project/README.md

 One rule.
 It needs to be on a subdomain called "goods".
 IE: https://goods.example.com

+## Preview
+Here's a copy of the latest build folder: https://goods.reizoko.jp/

 ## Usage
 Build the project with `npm install`.
 Start the project with `npm start`.